Antonio Neri: Career

 Prior to Neri's time, glassmaking was part of the field of alchemy, and Neri had a background in alchemy.
-Through his efforts and those of glassmaking contemporaries of Neri, glassmaking began to evolve into a systematic scientific endeavor.
-An example is that Neri recognized that the red color in the red glass called "crocus martis" is due to oxidized iron.
+Through his efforts and those of glassmaking contemporaries of Neri, glassmaking began to evolve into a systematic scientific endeavour.
+An example is that Neri recognized that the red colour in the red glass called "crocus martis" is due to oxidized iron.

-Neri traveled extensively in Italy, Antwerp, and Holland.
+Neri travelled extensively in Italy, Antwerp, and Holland.
 Much of his time in Antwerp was spent with chemist Sir Emmanuel Ximenes from whom Neri learned much of the basic chemistry of glassmaking.
 Neri also worked in the glasshouses belonging to the Medici family in Florence and in Pisa.
 These experiences significantly deepened his knowledge of glassmaking and its underlying chemistry.
-Neri's other endeavors included herbalism and alchemy, in addition to glassmaking.
+Neri's other endeavours included herbalism and alchemy, in addition to glassmaking.

-Much of what is known about Neri's life are based on correspondence between Neri and Ximenes in addition to research conducted by Muranese glass historian Luigi Zecchin during the 1960s.
+Much of what is known about Neri's life is based on correspondence between Neri and Ximenes in addition to research conducted by Muranese glass historian Luigi Zecchin during the 1960s.
 An annotated bibliography of written works by Neri has been published.
 Much of the correspondence between Neri and Ximenes is preserved at the Biblioteca Nazionale Centrale di Firenze.

 Systematics of Glassmaking

 Between 1598 and 1600, Neri published his first compilation on glassmaking, Il Tesoro del Mondo, which included some basic information on equipment and raw materials for glassmaking.
-He was at the same time conducting his own experimentation on glassmaking in the household of his Medici family patron in Florence.
+He was, at the same time, conducting his own experimentation on glassmaking in the household of his Medici family patron in Florence.
 Following the publication of Il Tesoro del Mondo, Neri began his travels to Antwerp and Pisa, during which time he interacted more frequently with Ximenes.
 He returned to Florence in 1611, publishing L'Arte Vetraria the following year.

-In 1612, Neri published a seven volume treatise, L' Arte Vetraria, that was a significant step toward systematizing the preparation of glass.
+In 1612, Neri published a seven-volume treatise, L' Arte Vetraria, that was a significant step toward systematizing the preparation of glass.
 The title of the book translates to English as The Art of Glass.
 The first volume describes the materials, mixing, and melting of the ingredients to produce crystals and colorless glass.
 Subsequent volumes describe colored glasses, leaded glass, artificial gemstones, enamels, and glass paints.
 The treatise includes many glass formulations that were devised by Neri by improving on formulations that he became aware of through his work in the Medici court, through his interactions with Ximenez, and likely other sources.

 The contents of L'Arte Vetraria volume-by-volume are: